Discover your village.

 Pot holes: A quick way to report these is on this website.
 Locate the area on the map, or use a postcode.
 Take a photo of the damage as this helps too.
 Fill in your details and send it in.
 It works well and is quick to use.
 They automatically send the report to the right department and council.
 You can also report other things like fly tipping and blocked drains.
 You'll know when they've inspected it, as they will mark the hole with spray paint - to save everyone reporting the same one.
 Happy Reporting ! —Paul

-Fabulous Fingerposts: The village fingerposts have been repainted by a team of Chiselborough volunteers led by Ian Hodge.
+Fabulous Fingerposts: The village fingerposts were repainted by a team of Chiselborough volunteers led by Ian Hodge.
 Enjoy the before/after photos here. —Martyn, CPC Clerk

 Flora and Fauna: Join the brilliant Wild about Chiselborough Facebook group!